 The Falls are part of the fabulous Western Rift Escarpment, and from the top, it is quite a scene to behold for visitors to the park.

 The Hike usually is 45 minutes long.
 You need to be moderately fit to do it.
 If you are physically unable to do the Hike, you return with the Boat downriver to the Paraa area.
 Most visitors to the Park do the “Top of the Falls Hike” it has become an integral part of a Safari that takes in Murchison Falls Park.

 Hiking up Murchison Falls -Top of the Falls Hike – Today, thousands take the 45 minute plus trail from the bottom of the fall to the top.
 Disembark after a pleasant ride with lots of wildlife on the sides of the river.
 As you hike up, you are cooled and refreshed on the hike by the misty spray from the Nile pouring down over 43 meters through what is called “the Devil’ s Cauldron” – it is not the hardest hike that you can take in Uganda, but it is one of the most refreshing.

-Above the falls where the flows more calmly, Alice Auma Lakwena spent 40 days communicating with the animals and what she perceived as spirits before forming the Holy Spirit Movement that rebelled against the Government Forces and marched toward Kampala but only reached Jinja where her troops were routed.
+Above the falls where the flows is calm, Alice Auma Lakwena spent 40 days communicating with the animals and what she perceived as spirits.
+She then formed the Holy Spirit Movement that rebelled against the Government Forces and marched toward Kampala but only reached Jinja, where her troops were routed.